Welcome to the ultimate paid traffic sources (advertising networks) overview.

 If you’re building an email list of clients, I’d consider it already a huge success if you’re able to break even on the front-end.

-Because at this point you’re generating new clients to your business
+Because at this point you’re generating (attracting & acquiring) new clients to your business

 - at no cost, and

-- you have the ability to follow-up with them. (… sell them more stuff)
+- you have the ability to follow-up with them. (present more offers over time)

 Can you see how powerful that is?